-EQUIPMENT REPLACEMENT/REPAIR COST
+EQUIPMENT REPLACEMENT COST

-GPA Chromebook \$200
+Chromebook \$275

-Keyboard \$45

-Screen \$30
+Screen \$50

-Charger \$20
+Charger \$30

-Mi-Fi \$60
+MiFi \$60

-Terms of Loan The equipment described above is the sole property of the Gompers Preparatory Academy (GPA) and the school site.
+Terms of Loan The loaned equipment listed in the chart above is the sole property of Gompers Preparatory Academy (GPA).
 It is to be used for school-related work only, such as accessing classroom instruction and related materials.
-Said equipment is to be returned at the conclusion of the loan period above, or as requested by the school site staff.
+The loaned equipment is to be returned prior to graduating from GPA, transferring out of GPA, or upon request by GPA staff.

-Parent/Guardian/Student Acceptance of Equipment I understand that the equipment listed above will be sent home with my child in good working condition.
-My child and I are personally responsible for its care and use, and will report any problems immediately to a teacher or Leadership.
+Parent/Guardian Acceptance of Equipment I understand that the loaned equipment will be sent home with my child in good working condition.
+My child and I are responsible for its care and use, and we will report any problems immediately to the Office of Technology & Innovation.
 My child will return all equipment in good working condition, or I will pay for all repair or replacement costs.
-All content, including downloads, browser history, and hard drive can be reviewed at any time and contents must be entirely school related.
-I understand that my child may be without a Chromebook while it is being repaired.
+All content (including downloads, browser history and hard drive) must entirely be school- related and are subject to review at all times.

-Lost or Stolen Equipment If the above equipment is stolen, I will file a police report and notify GPA within 10 days.
-I will be responsible for paying a \$100 insurance deductible to replace the lost/stolen equipment.
-I understand that a second set of equipment may not be issued to my child unless I agree to take full responsibility for the value of the second set of equipment estimated at \$200.
+Lost or Stolen Equipment If the loaned equipment is stolen, I will file a police report and notify GPA within 10 days.
+I will be responsible for paying a \$100 insurance deductible to replace the lost or stolen equipment.
+I understand that the equipment replacement may not be issued to my child unless I agree to take full financial responsibility for the new set of equipment, estimated at \$275.
 (See Cal.
 Educ.
 Code 19911 and 48904)

-Damage of Equipment If the above equipment is intentionally damaged, I shall be responsible for any repair costs not to exceed the replacement value of the equipment.
-Further, I understand that I may be held financially liable to repair or replace the Chromebook at its actual value (not to exceed \$200) if my child has been involved in negligent or abusive behavior.
+Damage of Equipment If the loaned equipment is intentionally damaged, I will be financially responsible for any replacement costs, not to exceed the value of the equipment as listed in the previous chart.
+Further, I understand that I may be held financially liable to repair or replace the Chromebook at its actual value (not to exceed \$275) if my child has been involved in negligent behavior.
 (See Cal.
 Educ.
 Code 19911 and 48904)

-Indemnity Student/Parent/Guardian agrees to indemnify and hold the internet provider and/or the Gompers Preparatory Academy harmless against any claim, actions, or demands relating to or arising out of any content or software displayed, distributed or otherwise disseminated in any way connected to or through GPA's 1:1 Chromebook program, including without limitation any malicious or unlawful act affecting any computer, network equipment, or Internet service.
+Indemnity My child and I agree to indemnify and hold the internet provider and/or GPA harmless against any claim, actions or demands relating to or arising out of any content or software displayed, distributed or otherwise disseminated in any way connected to or through the 1:1 Chromebook Program at GPA including, without limitation, any malicious or unlawful act affecting any computer, network equipment or internet service.

-Limitation of Liability In no event shall GPA, the school site, or the internet provider be liable for any indirect, incidental, punitive, or consequential damages (including without limitation, lost profits) arising out of or in relation to this Agreement, including but not limited to, the Internet services of the internet provider and/or the Gompers Preparatory Academy's equipment.
+Limitation of Liability In no event shall GPA, the school site, or the internet provider be liable for any indirect, incidental, punitive or consequential damages (including, without limitation, lost profits) arising out of or in relation to this Agreement, including but not limited to the internet services of the internet provider and/or GPA's equipment.
 (See Children's Internet Protection Act (CIPA))